 Although superseded by the2004 Directives, the Interpretative Communication is still of interest, in particular where it offers guidance relating to provisions of the former procurement directives which were included in the 2004 revision.
 For example, the Communication examines the possibility of asking bidders to demonstrate their capacity to apply environmental management measures during the performance of the contract.
 Article 48(2)f of Directive 2004/18/EC now specifically enables this.

 In 2011, the Commission published a "Buying Social" guide on including social considerations in public procurement.
 It aims to clarify what "buying social" is, and why it is important.
 It gives guidance to public procurers on how to be more socially-responsible in their buying policies – taking account of diversity in the workplace, training opportunities, health and safety at work, for example.
-The guide can be found on the website of DG Employment, Social Affairs and Inclusion.
+The guide can be found on the DG Employment, Social Affairs and Inclusion website.

 In 2007 the Commission issued a communication entitled “Pre-commercial Procurement: Driving innovation to ensure sustainable high quality public services in Europe” (COM (2007) 799).
 The Communication examines the potential for public authorities to stimulate innovation by encouraging the development of new solutions in areas of public interest through procuring R&D services.
 Pre-commercial procurement provides a way to procure R&D services in a competitive and transparent way, which fall outside of the Procurement Directives and does not constitute State aid provided the benefits of the R&D services do not accrue exclusively to the contracting authority (participating companies obtain IPR exploitation rights) and the contracting authority consequently does not fully remunerate the R&D services provided (financial compensation for assigning exploitation rights to companies).